 \subsection{Adaptive Baseline Estimation: Quiescent Background Modeling}

 A primary challenge in analyzing repeating FRB data is the irregular observational cadence, where the interval between observing sessions can range from hours to several months.
 A fixed smoothing timescale is fundamentally unsuitable for such datasets; a narrow window would lead to an unstable, noise-driven baseline in sparse records, while a wide window would over-smooth the intricate secular details in high-cadence observations.
 To maintain statistical consistency across disparate datasets, our algorithm implements an adaptive temporal window size, $W$, which scales according to the typical observational cadence of each source.
-Critically, the adaptive window $W$ is implemented as a time-duration-based rolling window rather than a fixed number of samples, ensuring robustness against highly non-uniform sampling.
+The adaptive window $W$ is implemented as a time-duration-based rolling window rather than a fixed number of samples, ensuring robustness against highly non-uniform sampling.

-To ensure the stability of the following calculations, the algorithm first performs error preprocessing by imputing any missing or non-positive reported instrumental errors using the median value of the valid error distribution in the dataset.
-We then identify the set of observing epochs (MJDs) and calculate the median time interval between consecutive sessions, denoted as $\Delta t_{\rm med}$.
-For epochs with multiple bursts within a single day, the daily mean RM is calculated to provide a representative value for baseline estimation.
-This metric provides a robust measure of the typical sampling density.
-The adaptive window size is then calculated by scaling this median gap by a multiplier $k_{w}$ (default $k_{w} = 25$) and applying a boundary constraint through a ${\rm clip}$ operator:
+To ensure the stability of the following calculations, the algorithm first performs error preprocessing by imputing any missing or negative reported instrumental errors using the median value of the strictly positive error distribution in the dataset.
+In extreme cases where no valid positive errors exist within the entire dataset, a static fallback value of $1.0~{\rm rad~m^{-2}}$ is adopted.
+To gauge the underlying observational cadence, we extract the set of unique observing epochs (Modified Julian Dates, MJDs) and calculate the median time interval between consecutive unique observations, $\Delta t_{\rm med}$.
+If only a single unique observing epoch exists in the dataset, a default interval of $\Delta t_{\rm med} = 10$ days is assigned.
+Operating directly on the raw, full-resolution timeline rather than artificially down-sampling or aggregating the data, the algorithm defines an adaptive temporal window size.
+This window is calculated by scaling the median gap $\Delta t_{\rm med}$ by a multiplier $k_w$ (default $k_w = 25$) and applying a boundary constraint through a clip operator:

 where $W_{\rm min}$ and $W_{\rm max}$ represent the lower and upper bounds of the adaptive window, respectively.
 In our default configuration, we set $W_{\min} = 30$ days and $W_{\max} = 150$ days.
 The function ${\rm clip}(x, a, b)$ is defined as a clipping operator that restricts the input $x$ to the range $[a, b]$, such that: